 - problems writing

-Your doctor will start by asking about your symptoms and medical history.
-You’ll have tests done to check for signs of neurologic conditions that can cause tremors.
-Your doctor will ask you to perform a series of tasks.
-These can test your:
+During a visit, the doctor typically asks about your symptoms and medical history and performs tests to check for signs of neurologic conditions that can cause tremors.
+A doctor may ask you to perform a series of tasks to test your:

 - muscle tone